Electrical Load Chart

 Record the amp hour rating of your battery.
 Remember to allow approximately a 20% loss of amp/hr rating per year of battery service.
 Now you have a much better idea of how long you can fly before you lose all your electrical components.

 If you fly a twin or have a back-up alternator/generator, enter in the amp rating for it.
 Now you know whether or not you can supply enough amps from your single alternator/generator.
+If you're using software to test your electrical system, you may want to consider something like LoadView's load testing tools in order to ensure that it can handle capacity effectively.

 with questions or comments about this web site.